vhelin/wla-dx/doc/linking.rst

 ``main.s`` using the ``i`` flag.
 After you've linked the result also with the ``i`` flag WLALINK has created a list file called ``main.lst``.
 This file contains the source text and the result data the source compiled into.
 List files are good for debugging.
+NOTE: list file data can currently be generated only for code inside sections. ``.MACRO`` calls and ``.REPT`` s don't produce list file data either.

 If flag ``L`` is given after the above options, WLALINK will use the directory specified after the flag for including libraries.
 If WLALINK